 - North Sentinel Island is home to one of the most isolated human populations in the world.
 The Sentinelese, thought to number around 300, have rebuffed all contact with the modern world and fire their arrows at anyone who comes within range.

 - Large, plump marine vegetarians with short, paddle-like front flippers, the gentle Dugongs can be found grazing peacefully on seagrass in the warm coastal waters of the Andaman and Nicobar Island.
 These languid creatures, also called the ‘angel of the sea’, can be spotted at Ritchie’s archipelago, North Reef, Little Andaman and parts of Nicobar.

 - Pandanus is a densely arranged, wedge-shaped fruit that has an immensely hard, woody and fibrous body in which several narrow, edible seeds are embedded.

-- The turquoise waters surrounding these emerald island teem with an abundance of dolphins, whales, dugongs, sea turtles, sailfish, sea anemones, and other marine life.
+- The turquoise waters surrounding these emerald islands teem with an abundance of dolphins, whales, dugongs, sea turtles, sailfish, sea anemones, and other marine life.

 - In South Asia, the highest numbers of these huge crabs are found in the Andaman and Nicobar archipelago.

 - The limestone Alfred Caves of Diglipur change their shape every monsoon due to a chemical process.
 These extremely narrow caves are home to the Swiftlet birds that make a unique edible nest.